-5. 2020-21 Budget and Medium Term Financial Strategy
+5. 2021-22 Budget and Medium Term Financial Strategy

-- 5.1 The Authority's General Fund (GF) Revenue and Capital Budgets for 2020-21 were approved by Full Council in March 2020, before the emergence of the Covid-19 pandemic.
-Revised budgets were approved by Full Council in December 2020.
-These addressed: - the Authority's key priorities, - changes to forecasted levels of funding - additional service related budget pressures and savings identified through the monthly financial monitoring - the financial consequences of Covid-19 and the action required to balance the 2020-21 budget - changes to the expected timing of capital expenditure within the three-year capital programme.
+- 5.1 The Authority's General Fund (GF) Revenue and Capital Budgets for 2021-22 were approved by Full Council in March 2021.
+Revised budgets were approved by Full Council in December 2021.
+These addressed: - the Authority's key priorities, - changes to forecasted levels of funding - additional service related budget pressures and savings identified through the monthly and quarterly financial monitoring - the ongoing financial impact of Covid-19 pandemic and the action required to balance the 2021-22 budget - the establishment of an implementation reserve of £1.6m to meet the Authority's contribution towards LGR implementation costs - changes to the expected timing of capital expenditure within the three-year capital programme.